NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Optional Chaining

-On This Page

-  1. Optional Chaining as an Alternative to Forced Unwrapping

-  2. Defining Model Classes for Optional Chaining

-  3. Accessing Properties Through Optional Chaining

-  4. Calling Methods Through Optional Chaining

-  5. Accessing Subscripts Through Optional Chaining

-  6. Linking Multiple Levels of Chaining

-  7. Chaining on Methods with Optional Return Values

 _Optional chaining_ is a process for querying and calling properties, methods, and subscripts on an optional that might currently be `nil`.
 If the optional contains a value, the property, method, or subscript call succeeds; if the optional is `nil`, the property, method, or subscript call returns `nil`.
 Multiple queries can be chained together, and the entire chain fails gracefully if any link in the chain is `nil`.

 Note